Haiti: Kidnapped missionaries released after October capture | DW | 16.12.2021

 All 12 missionaries kidnapped by a gang in Haiti in October have been released, according to the police.

-The remaining twelve Canadian and American missionaries who were kidnapped in October by a gang in Haiti has been released, police spokesman Garry Desrosiers said on Thursday.
+The remaining 12 Canadian and American missionaries kidnapped in October by a gang in Haiti have been released, police spokesman Garry Desrosiers said on Thursday.

 In a statement, Christian Aid Ministries said, "We glorify God for answered prayer, the remaining 12 hostages are FREE!"